charliehoward/NorthPoint-Installer/README.md

 Disables sleep and screen timeout if plugged into AC power during the install and then revert it once it has completed to prevent the computer going to sleep during the install which can cause issues, you also get the option to prevent sleep on AC power permanently with the "Refurb" box.

 ### Changelog

+**Update 5.2024.11.27.0**

+Removed LibreOffice XML as that was causing LibreOffice to not open.
+Updated this old version incase Steve is still using it.

 **Update 5.2024.11.08.0**